Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-launcher.md

-# Application launcher
+# Application Launcher

 This guide explains how to create a basic application launcher.
-The application launcher is a main application that normally starts after system boot.
+The application launcher is the main application that normally starts after system boot.
 This app is commonly replaced in the platform adjustment process.
 It is easy to use the .NET APIs in the application launcher implementation.

-Every application launcher must be able to:
+Every application launcher must be able to do the following tasks:
  - List installed and runnable applications.
  - Run selected application by the user.

 You can also implement advanced functionalities such as:
- - grouping installed applications into folders
+ - Grouping installed applications into folders.
- - removing applications
+ - Removing applications.
- - rearrangement of icons
+ - Rearrangement of icons.
- - viewing notifications
+ - Viewing notifications.
- - viewing widgets
+ - Viewing widgets.

 ## Prerequisites